-It’s interesting how within spiritual circles there are strong and conflicting opinions about the importance of philosophy.
+It’s interesting how within spiritual circles there are strong and conflicting opinions about whether or not philosophy is important.
 I know that many Christians feel the subject is a waste of time, and instead focus exclusively on Biblical revelation as life’s only real source of wisdom.
 On the other hand, there are many who feel philosophy and religion go hand in hand, and that it is impossible to defend one’s faith without engaging in philosophy at least on some level.

 What is Philosophy?